enkidevs/curriculum/Web/HTML/best-practices/close-all-html-elements.md

 ---
 ## Practice

-Are all HTML5 elements required to be opened and closed (this isn’t a trick regarding self-closing tags, either)?
+Which statement is incorrect about opening and closing  HTML5 elements?

 ???

+ * All the elements in HTML5 require both the opening and closing tag otherwise they do not work.
-* No. Although HTML5 isn’t strict about this, it certainly makes the document easier to inspect.
+ * Although HTML5 isn’t strict about using open and close tags, using them certainly does makes the document easier to inspect.
+ * Certain elements like `<body>` or `<head>` don't require the use of either of the tags, however, it helps with readability.
+ * Most HTML elements have to have a closing tag to be displayed properly.